planetoryd/netns-proxy/readme.md

-# Netns-based selective proxying, for identity isolation
+# Containerized Networking for Proxying

 > _identity isolation_ because environ-variable based proxying is not safe for that.